awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-AppConfig.md

    1. In **Deployment strategy**, choose the name of your deployment strategy\.
 This can be either a deployment strategy you created in AppConfig or one you have chosen from predefined deployment strategies in AppConfig\.
 The field shows the ID for your deployment strategy\.

    1. In **Input artifact configuration path**, enter the file path\.
-Make sure that your input artifact configuration path matches the directory structure in your S3 bucket\.
+Make sure that your input artifact configuration path matches the directory structure in your S3 bucket \.zip file\.
+For this example, enter the following file path: `appconfig-configurations/MyConfigurations/us-west-2/configuration.json`\.
 ![\[The action page for an AWS AppConfig action\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/appconfig-deploy-action.png)![\[The action page for an AWS AppConfig action\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The action page for an AWS AppConfig action\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

    1. Choose **Next**\.